genropy/genropy_saved/docs/genro/webpage_elements/controller/datacontroller.rst

 	* ``script``: the Javascript code that ``datacontroller`` has to execute.

-	The following parameters allow the dataController to be executed: check for the following :ref:`datacontroller-examples` for further information.
+	The following parameters allow the dataController to be executed: check for the following :ref:`datacontroller_examples` for further information.

 	**common attributes**: